ross-weir/just-ergo-things/practical-nipopows-for-spv/README.md

 **What are the extra `k` and `m`  parameters?**

-`K_PARAM`: TODO
+`K_PARAM`: Length of the chain suffix.
+In other words, how many blocks need to be mined before a block is confirmed.
+The current implementation only supports checking for transactions in confirmed blocks, i.e those before the most recent `k` blocks.
-`M_PARAM`: TODO
+`M_PARAM`: NIPoPoWs are probabilistic in nature, we can use this parameter to adjust how certain we want to be that a proof is correct and provided by an honest party.
+Setting this to a higher number increases proof size so there is a trade-off between succinct-ness and trustworthy-ness of proofs.
+Potential values for this parameter could be `5` - `15`, `5` could be a good value if there is 10% adversarial mining power and `15` for 30%, for example.

 #### Gather NIPoPoW proofs from peer nodes

-In a real application an SPV client might build up a list of full node peers to request NIPoPoWs from, this is out of scope for this article so instead we will use a list of known peers.
+In a real application an SPV client will build up a list of full node peers to request NIPoPoWs from, this is out of scope for this article so instead we will use a list of known peers.

 The more full node peers we use the higher the chance we will find at least 1 honest node but this will also lead to increased network load, applications will need to find a balance between these factors.